flyingmachine/brave-clojure-web/content/concurrency.md

 * Tool 3: STM
 * Tool 4: core.async

-## Concurrent and Parallel Programming Concepts
+## Concurrency and Parallelism Defined

 Concurrent and parallel programming involves a lot of messy details at all level of program execution, from the hardware to the operating system to the programming language to the code that you're typing out with your very own fingers.
-In this section we'll ignore most of those details and instead focus on the concepts which will allow you to reason correctly about your code 90% of the time.
+In this section we'll ignore those details and instead focus on the implementation-independent high-level concepts.

-### Definitions

-To kick things off, let's define our terms.

 *Concurrency* refers to *managing* more than one task at the same time.
 We can illustrate concurrency with the song "Telephone" by Lady